Places to visit in Berlin

 Treptower Park

-The more than 2,500 public parks, covering a total-surface of approx. 6,500 ha, provide Berliners and tourists with a wide variety of recreational opportunities.
+The more than2,500public parks, covering a total-surface of approx. 6,500 ha, provide Berliners and tourists with a wide variety of recreational opportunities.

 Places to see/visit in Berlin !